 For the inner Beatles fanatic within us all, there is always this option from infamous turntable manufacturer Crosley.
 When engaging with the age-old Crosley vs Victrola debate, it is sometimes suddenly clear that they are both as bad as each other, at least in terms of the manufacture of turntables.

 However, here Crosley really excels, boasting a record crate that seems to suggest their accessories are far better than their turntable output.

 This crate is capable of holding slightly more than the Victrola counterpart – up to around 75 LPs if you want to be exact.
 I imagine, though, that lifting this thing with so many records in it might do some damage, both to your back and to the crate itself.

-And, of course, I would imagine that the major appeal of this crate is the Beatles’ branding.
+And, of course, I would imagine that the major appeal of this crate is the branding – ideal for Beatles vinyl lovers.
 The now-defunct Apple Records label’s logo is displayed here in full force as a bed for the Beatles logo with an elongated ‘T’ that is known throughout the world.

 There are a number of different color finishes to choose from, too – Crosley really outdid itself here.

 For the ever so slightly more environmentally conscious record collector, why not invest some time in a bamboo record crate such as this?

 Though relatively new in the vinyl accessories market, Sound Stash already has a rather weighty reputation under its belt for delivering goods of considerable quality.
 This bamboo record crate is no exception, showcasing many of the things that make bamboo such an indispensable building material.